She Was Locked in the Attic – Ghost Hunting in Laconia, NH

 So, why would a mezuzah mark the one, apparently most-haunted room in the building?
 Was it an attempt to keep something out… or something in?

-It’s possible that, when the building was divided into apartments or rooms, that room was the residence of someone Jewish, or someone who respected related traditions.
+It’s possible that when the building was divided into apartments or rooms, each room belonged to someone Jewish or someone who respected related traditions.

-Further investigation might clarify whether or not that room is actually haunted, and why a mezuzah is at that doorframe and no other.
+Further investigation might clarify whether or not that room is actually haunted and why a mezuzah is at that doorframe and not another.

 Nevertheless, in a town like Franklin — and particularly in a building where nuns lived — it’s odd.